 Help clients of any culture make meaningful life changes

-Non-financial: Lambers Fisher is a member of the American Association of Marriage and Family Therapists.
+Non-financial: Lambers Fisher is a member of the American Association of Marriage & Family Therapy and the Minnesota Association for Marriage & Family Therapy.

 You won’t find a more balanced and better written primer on multicultural awareness and diversity.
 Lambers Fisher writes like an engaging therapist who combines challenge, acceptance, and love.
 William J. Doherty, PhD, Professor and Director of the Citizen Professional Center at the University of Minnesota